jonas-grgt/Clique/README.md

 ## Tables
-Tables are a feature of Clique that will still be expanded(i.e. More tables).
+Tables are a feature of Clique which support structured data.
 For a brief introduction, there are currently 5 tables
 1. Default table
 2. Compact/Minimal table
 3. Box Draw table